Darcade/traefikDockerStacks/README.md

 # Traefik with docker compose environment

+This project contains examples for a docker-compose configuration with traefik as proxy for the services.

+## Available Stacks
+* Grafana
+* Gitlab
+* Nextcloud
+* Sentry
+* Mailcow

 ## How to run
 To start a stack run following command in its directory
 ```docker-compose up```